 B.A.
 Hons (London), M.A.
 (Carleton), Ph.D.
 (Toronto), FRSCPaul Stevens is currently Professor and Canada Research Chair in Early Modern Literature & Culture.
-During 2015-16, he will be Senior Research Fellow at Jesus College, Oxford.
+During 2015-16, he was the Senior Research Fellow at Jesus College, Oxford.
 His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates colonialism and nationalism, secularism and religious change, and literary theory and history.
 Professor Stevens’s first book Imagination and the Presence of Shakespeare in “Paradise Lost”

 (Wisconsin 1985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize the psychology of religious faith, he played a critical role in facilitating the Romantic idealization of imagination.
 In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism 35:3 and the Colonial Imperative,” Milton Studies 34